The attachment of adult women to the Italian labour market in the shadow of COVID-19: Data and methodology

-The dynamics of the labour market can be efficiently described by Markov Chains with discrete states in discrete time.
-Our dataset allows to consider quarters as unit of time and to define seven labour market states: permanent (PE), temporary (TE), self-employment (SE), unem- ployment (U), the furlough scheme (FS), education (EDU) and inactivity (NLFET).
-The NLFET state collects the working age individuals who are not in the labour force, in education or in training, therefore representing an accurate measure of inactivity \citep{ose2017youth}.
-The dynamics are therefore represented through a Transition Probability Matrix (TPM), which shows both permanence in each labour market state and the probability of transition from one state to another in a given period of time, and fully characterizes the dynamics of the shares of the whole population in each state.
+The dynamics of the labour market is described by Markov Chains with discrete states in discrete time.
+Our dataset allows to consider quarters as unit of time and to define seven labour market states: \textit{permanent} (PE), \textit{temporary} (TE), \textit{self-employment} (SE), \textit{unemployment} (U), the \textit{furlough scheme} (FS), \textit{education} (EDU) and \textit{inactivity} (INACT).
+The dynamics are represented through a \textit{Transition Probability Matrix} (TPM), which shows both persistence in each labour market state and the probability of transition from one state to another, and fully characterizes the dynamics of the shares of the whole population in each state.
 In particular, the shares of individuals in different states provide a picture of the long-term trends, as they take longer to react to shocks, while the transition probabilities inform about the sudden impact of the (pandemic) shock.
-Taking into account the structure of the available database, we compute the labour market flows by calculating the quarter-on-quarter transitions made by individuals between different labour market states.
-In the analysis we take the first quarter of 2020, which marks the time of the initial spread of the virus, as the period when the dynamics of the Italian labour market are expected to change.
+We compute the labour market flows by calculating the quarter-on-quarter transitions made by individuals between labour market states.
+In the analysis we take the first quarter of 2020, which marks the time of the initial spread of the virus, as the period when the dynamics of the Italian labour market is expected to change.
 The inferential analysis on the shares and transition probabilities is computed via bootstrap using 1000 draws from the original sample.